azariahpeter/CNN-Architectures/README.md

 - Model_5: Using the same convolutional base as ResNet50V2 however the last 5 layers were set to trainable.
 This model produced the best results so far.
   - val_loss = 0.3604
   - val_accuracy = 0.8784
+- Model_6: We applied Data Augmentation on the best model(Model_5).
+Results saw more improvement.
+  - val_loss = 0.2859
+  - val_accuracy = 0.9189